bokeh/bokeh/sphinx/source/docs/dev_guide/bokehjs.rst

 This combination of Python and JavaScript allows you to define a visualization in Python while taking advantage of all the interactivity offered by JavaScript running in a browser.
-Additionally, this combination allows you to do almost all data handling with Python and use large and streaming server-side data with an interactive JavaScript visualization.
+Additionally, this combination enables you to do almost all data handling with Python and use large and streaming server-side data with an interactive JavaScript visualization.

 Source code location
 --------------------